shivamkumar24/Lifestylestores.com-Clone/frontend/README.md

   <img src="https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white" alt="vercerl">
 </p>

-<h3 align="center"><a href="https://outfitstore-eta.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
+<h3 align="center"><a href="https://lifestylestores-com-clone.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>

-The outfit is an ECommerce Website & is a Clone of lifestylestore.com.
+The outfit is an e-commerce website & is a Clone of lifestylestore.com.
 With a vast collection of fashion and clothing products, we offer a seamless shopping experience.
 Our user-friendly interface ensures a hassle-free shopping experience for our customers.
 Shop with us today and discover the convenience of online shopping!

 <br />